fabioelizandro/speech-to-text/MANUAL.md

 transcript -f gs://.../my-coverted-audio.flac
 ```

-In case you want to send this to a file just do:
+For saving the transcript to a file do:

 ```shell
 transcript -f gs://.../my-coverted-audio.flac > my-transcript.txt